-Contacting Students in the Event of a Crisis
+Communication in the event of a crisis

 EMU is a relatively small campus.
 This has informed our choices and decision-making process.
-First and foremost, EMU works to build relationships with each student, so that any student in crisis is provided with a supportive environment.

 Building Access and Evacuation Plans

-Finally, EMU limits access to classroom buildings outside normal class times, and all residence halls are accessible only through an ID-card access system.
+EMU limits access to classroom buildings outside normal class times, and all residence halls are accessible only through an ID-card access system.